 [rebuilding of Jerusalem & its temple was slow, "cheap", in the mist of Gentiles hostility and under Persian rule.
-A small number of Jews repopulated Jerusalem from 539 ('Ezra'), the temple reconstruction was completed in 516 ('Ezra').
-Later, the city walls were repaired around 445 ('Nehemiah'), allowing for a population increase.
+A small number of Jews repopulated Jerusalem from 539 ('Ezra'), then the temple reconstruction was completed ('Ezra'), and still later, the city walls were repaired ('Nehemiah'), allowing for a population increase.
 Even then, and according to the description in Ne3:1-32, Jerusalem occupied only the city of David & the temple mount, for an area of just a tenth of a square mile, a shadow of the pre-586 city which was three times larger.
 Remark: during the Persian era, Babylon covered some four square miles.

-Note: the Hebrew word for "streets" is "r@chob" and means "plaza" or "square".
+Note: the Hebrew word for "streets" is "r@chob" and means "open space", such as "plaza" or "square".
 And "trench" can also be translated by "moat" (but NOT by "wall(s)" as in some bibles), as in the NASB "... it will be built again, with plaza and moat ..."

 Consequently "plaza" and "moat" would point to the temple rather than the city, which had walls around it, confirming that Daniel-2 was thinking of Jerusalem as mostly its temple]

-9:26 And after the sixty-two 'sevens' [sixty-nine 'sevens' after the decree], the Anointed One [or "anointed one"]
+9:26 And after the sixty-two 'sevens' [sixty-nine 'sevens' after the decree, that is in the year indicated by seventy 'sevens'], the Anointed One [or "anointed one"]

 [definitively Jason here, who had been anointed as high priest]